Coronavirus and Walking

 The team at Walks Around Britain have read through many papers and research to find what we believe to be the current situation regarding Coronavirus and the outdoors.
 This feature provides our best interpretation of that research, but we are not medical practitioners.
 Last updated - 12/5/2020.

-The Prime Minister's address on Sunday 10th May started the process of lifting the lockdown imposed back in March to limit the spread of the Coronavirus - but this was for England only.
+The Prime Minister's address on Sunday 10th May started the process of lifting the lockdown imposed back in March to limit the spread of the Coronavirus - initally this was for England only.

-The other devolved nations of the UK - Wales, Scotland and Northern Ireland HAVE NOT lifted their lockdown, and this is providing for different allowable activites in different parts of the country.
+But after the 1st June 2020, all the devolved nations of the UK - England, Wales, Scotland and Northern Ireland ARE lifting different elements of their lockdown, and this is providing for different allowable activites in different parts of the country.

 If you live in England...